 How to serve:

-- Serve this sauce over zucchini noodles, spaghetti squash, heart of palm noodles or carrot noodles.
+- If you are on a paleo or Whole30 diet serve this sauce over zucchini noodles, spaghetti squash, heart of palm noodles or carrot noodles.

 - Use this sauce to make chicken Alfredo.